Rahul7434/MVCC/README.md

 1.Starts transaction -> Assigns XID
 2.Read Data -> sees only committed rows before its XID.
-3.Modify Data -> Creates a new version (tuple) of the row with updated data.
+3.Modify Data -> Creates a new version (tuple) of the row with updated data & old version is marked as dead both versions arepresent until the vacuum process cleans up the dead row.
 4.Commit Transaction -> New row version becomes visible.
 5.RollBack Transaction -> New row version is discarded.
+6.Delete -> The row is only marked as dead, no new version is created.

 ```
 #### When will transaction Block & which Transaction will Not Block?